SteveMan67/facebook-car-finder/README.md

 `SCROLLS`

 How many times it should scroll the page down, by 1200-3000 pixels each time.
 The higher this number, the longer it will try to scroll.
-20-50 is a good number, though 50 may get into the dregs.
+50-100 is a good range, depending on how many search results you want to go through.

 ### **Actually, you know, running it**

-Once you have all the settings right, you should be able to just run the python script either through the terminal (you probably use Linux if you choose this option) or by double clicking it.
+Once you run the setup script and configure everything, you should be able to just run the python script either through the terminal (you probably use Linux if you choose this option) or by double clicking it.

 It might take a few tries to get an instance of chrome running.
-Idk why, I was having trouble with it.
-If it doesn't work just try it Files\Google\Chrome\Application\chrome
+I think it's something to do with the gpu.
+I also think I fixed it but I may be wrong.

-It might take a minute or two to scrape.
+It might take a minute or two to scrape, more if you set the `SCROLLS` to a ridiculously high number like I know you did.
 Once it's done it saves all the cars it found in the database.

 ---

 ### **Filtering with `search.py`**

 Once you've scraped to your hearts content, you'll probably want to filter the results.
 That's what `search.py` is for.
-You'll also use `settings.py` to configure the search.
+You can configure it with `setup.exe` or if you want a more advanced setup you can modify `settings.json`.

 **Here are the options:**